Booking Terms & Conditions

 Confirmation of the booking will normally be sent by post and/or email within 7 working days.
 A booking is not accepted nor is a contract deemed to exist between us before the date shown on the confirmation invoice.
 We reserve the right to refuse a booking without explanation, and will refund in full any monies paid.
 Any changes made by you after the booking has been confirmed will be subject to a fee of £25.

 3. Cooling off Period.

 Information provided on our website is given in good faith but due to a lack of space certain information may not be included.
+All prices quoted are per person sharing, a single supplement is also payable for sole use of a room.
 When your booking is received, you will be given written confirmation of your booking, including any changes to the price or, as far as can be known at the time of booking, itinerary.
 If, after receiving this information, you feel the holiday is not suitable for you, or that the changes are unacceptable, then you have the right to cancel the holiday or transfer the deposit to another holiday without any penalty, providing that you do so within 14 days of the date on the confirmation email.
 After this time normal cancellation rates will apply; clients booking late should ensure that they are satisfied that the holiday is suitable for them, if necessary by requesting a holiday information sheet, before booking.